 By the 1905-1906 winter season, 475 Beacon was the home of wool merchant Samuel Gibson Adams and his wife, Abbie Louise (Fisher) Clapp Adams.
 They previously had lived at 284 Marlborough.

-Samuel and Abbie Adams, their daughter, Louise, and Joseph Clapp continued to live at 475 Beacon during the 1906-1907 winter season, but moved thereafter to 278 Commonwealth.
+Samuel and Abbie Adams, Louise Adams, and Joseph Clapp continued to live at 475 Beacon during the 1906-1907 winter season, but moved thereafter to 278 Commonwealth.

 By the 1907-1908 winter season, 475 Beacon was the home of Richard Augustine Farrelly and his wife, Katherine A. (Bouton) Farrelly.
 He was a editor with the Hearst newspapers.
 They continued to live there during the 1908-1909 season, but had moved to New York City by 1910.